-- This PP is Functional Package for TLS Version 1.1 conformant. - This PP is Functional Package for TLS Version 2.0 conformant. - This PP is Functional Package for SSH Version 1.0 conformant. - This PP does not conform to any assurance packages.
+- This PP is Functional Package for TLS Version 1.1 Conformant. - This PP is Functional Package for TLS Version 2.0 Conformant. - This PP is Functional Package for SSH Version 1.0 Conformant. - This PP conforms to the EAL1 assurance package augmented with ALC\TSU\EXT.1, ASE\OBJ.2, ASE REQ.2, and ASE SPD.1.

-The functional packages to which the PP conforms may include SFRs that are not mandatory to claim for the sake of conformance.
-An ST that claims one or more of these functional packages may include any non-mandatory SFRs that are appropriate to claim based on the capabilities of the TSF and on any triggers for their inclusion based inherently on the SFR selections made.
+The functional packages to which the PP conforms include SFRs that are not mandatory to claim for the sake of conformance.
+An ST that claims one or more of these functional packages may include whatever non-mandatory SFRs are appropriate to claim based on the capabilities of the TSF and on any triggers on their inclusion based inherently on the SFR selections made.
+All security requirements in these packages are intended to satisfy the O.PROTECTED\COMMS TOE security objective of this PP.